 - Deck / Patio

 - Kayak / Canoe

 - Pets Not Allowed

 About this Property732 North Hampton is a professionally finished third floor condo located on the north end of Fripp Island.
-Just a brief walk to Sea Point Grille and Golf Course; this one bedroom, one and a half bath home is ideal for visitors that are interested in taking advantage of Fripp's many niceties.
+Just a brief walk to Sea Point Grille and Golf Course; this one bedroom, one and a half bath home is ideal for visitors that are interested in taking advantage of Fripp's many comforts.
 Includes include granite counter tops in kitchen with stainless steel appliances, wood floor in bedroom, queen sleeper couch, 42in plasma TV and Bose system in living area.
-It restfully accommodates up to 4 people and offers lovely porch vistas of pool and sea from the back outdoor space were you can relish watching the dolphins play and the pelicans soar!
-Also included with your rental are up to 4 guest cards, with a value of up to $200.
+It pleasantly accommodates up to 4 people and offers remarkable porch vistas of pool and sea from the back outdoor space were you can appreciate watching the dolphins play and the pelicans soar!
+Also supplied with your rental are up to 4 guest cards, with a value of up to $200.
 These cards are mandatory for access to all resort luxuries, including golf and tennis courses, eateries and bars, swimming pools, and more.
 Guest cards offer exclusive access to discounted costs on golf and tennis.
 Grills are not allowed.
 Please ask us about Golf Packages for Monthly Units!!!!

 Prices subject to change.

 Click "Rent it Now" for costs and availability.